 There are truth-telling absolutists (Kant is the obvious example, but a modern defender is Sam Harris) who have difficulty ever justifying an intentional mistruth.
 In Harris's case this is especially interesting as he (correctly) defends the role of intention in moral acts generally.
-The morally justified lie in the murderer-at-the-door thought experiment was most famously and tragically realized in the example of Anne Frank (Varden 2010), and in comparing Kant's argument to this specific event it often takes rather more argument than we might hope it should to justify why trying to deceive the fascist occupiers was acceptable.
+The morally justified lie in the murderer-at-the-door thought experiment that challenged Kant was most famously and tragically realized in the example of Anne Frank (Varden 2010), and in comparing Kant's argument to this specific event it often takes rather more argument than we might hope it should to justify why it was acceptable to deceive the murderous fascist occupiers.

 The claim "lying is always wrong" - hereafter referred to as the naive theory of lying - fails because three related assumptions are clearly falsified, all of which are present in the true account I provided above.

 It is telling and under-appreciated that children as they develop a theory of mind often test the (widely accepted) naive theory of lying against the principle of harm minimization.
 Right now you can probably think of a smirking child who told you something that was technically true, but intended to deceive you or cause you some other problem.
 Cute at first, but if they keep doing it through to adulthood, you realize you're dealing with an immoral person.

 FALSIFYING THE NAIVE THEORY OF LYING - ABSTRACT AND CONCRETE

 There are infinite scenarios that illustrate this, but in the abstract, the most common scenario is this.
 (Concrete examples follow each abstract description.)